Director John Landis' horror comedy set the bar so high few subsequent films got anywhere close to it.

-Few movies had blended horror and comedy as masterfully as “An American Werewolf in London” did back in 1981.
+Few movies blend horror and comedy as masterfully as “An American Werewolf in London” did in 1981.

-And it’s safe to say the film’s irresistible mix has yet to be matched nearly 33 years later.
+And it’s safe to say the film’s irresistible mix has yet to be matched decades later.
+“Zombieland,” “Shaun of the Dead” and “Housebound” deliver similar treats, aided by modern FX.

-But the film works best as a study of a tortured soul.
+Then and now the film soars as a study of a tortured soul.
 Our hero is forced to make an agonizing choice, one made all the more difficult as the dead bodies pile up around him.

-American pals David (David Naughton) and Jack (Griffin Dunne) are traveling through England when their vacation is cut short by a hungry wolf.
-The beast kills Jack and takes a bite out of David, who thinks he survived the assault with only a few scratches and one less friend.
+American pals David (David Naughton) and Jack (Griffin Dunne) are traveling through England when their vacation is cut short by a hungry wolf’s howl.
+The beast kills Jack and takes a bite out of David.
+Poor David thinks he survived the assault with only a few scratches and one less friend.

-But David doesn’t like that option, particularly since falling for the nurse (Jenny Agutter) who treated his injuries following the attack.
+David doesn’t like that option for obvious reasons, including his growing bond for the nurse (Jenny Agutter) who treated his injuries following the attack.

 “London” delivers state of the art (circa 1981) makeup effects from gore maestro Rick Baker, including the iconic transformation scene that’s lost little of its visceral punch.
 And the film’s saucy soundtrack – every great song with the word “moon” in the title gets a showcase – heightens the mood.